ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 ### Practices

-You often tell colleagues to follow standard techniques, like: Daily Standups, Spring Planning, Retrospectives, ...
+You often tell colleagues to follow standard techniques, like: Daily Stand-ups, Spring Planning, Retrospectives, ...
 These are the practices that everyone uses.
 So if you want to be like everyone else, you should apply these techniques.

 If you try to be like everyone else, you'll never be ahead of everyone else!